typesafehub/conductr-doc/README.md

 Feel free to contribute and correct!

+## Dev Notes

+This project has a few branches for the different versions of ConductR. `master` tracks the unreleased 2.2 version.
+Most changes should be made on both the `master` and `2.1` branches.
+You'll want to look into `git cherry-pick` to help facilitate this.

 ## How to run ConductR doc locally

 You will require `sass` or `compass` on the `PATH`.
 Refer to [compass installation](http://compass-style.org/install/) or [sass installation](http://sass-lang.com/install) for the actual installation step for your platform.